TheGreatFable/AboutAliYazbek/index.md

 Date of Birth:
 08 June 1997

-For more detail, see [Other Information][mydoc_pages].

-## Useful links

-If you want to lookup for more links, see [More Links][mydoc_hyperlinks.html#automatedlinks].

 ## More

-The content here is just getting started.
-For other details about me, see the various sections in the sidebar.
+The content here is just a resume.
+For other details about me, see the Concact and Social Media sections.

-{% include links.html %}